In this post we look at the issue of choice paralysis and how online retailers can minimise the problem.

 Reducing choice paralysis ties in with other e-commerce best practices such as keeping the customer journey as simple as possible, and reducing clutter.

-For example, a good call to action works better when other elements on the page aren’t competing for the user’s attention.
+For example, a well-placed and optimised ecommerce CTA (call to action) works better when other elements on the page aren’t competing for the user’s attention.
 So the CTA on this Airbnb page is easy to see thanks to colour and contrast.

-If you check the process on a site like Moneysupermarket.com, the UI design has been cleaned up, the process shortened and UX techniques like tool tips used to help people decide.”
+If you check the process on a site like Moneysupermarket.com, the UI design has been cleaned up, the process shortened and UX techniques like tool tips used to help consumers decide.

 Choice can be a good thing when customers feel they have had a chance to weigh up the options and come to an informed decision.